 Reload the Page with Video Streaming

 Some people hate to pay any extra for browser plugins or other extensions aimed to block ads on top of a paid subscription.
-If you are one of them, you might find this method practical.
+If you are one of them, you’ll find this method is practical.
 Next time the ad is on, just reload the page and the platform will make it shorter.
 Ads are not being stopped, and you will not skip them, but the duration will be radically decreased.
-Since ads airing on Hulu are of different lengths, sometimes up to annoying 5 minutes, this might come in great handy when you are inside a very thrilling plot.
+Since ads airing on Hulu are of different lengths, sometimes up to an annoying 5 minutes, this might come in great handy when you are inside a very thrilling plot.

-How to Remove Hulu Ads on Windows
+How to Remove Hulu Ads on Windows — the two-tab method

 Windows users have some more possibilities to avoid watching Hulu’s unwanted advertising at their disposal.
 The first one looks weird a little, but is absolutely free and works every time: